Young project groups have ignited the belief that today's young generation is gradually writing their own future - Photo: VGP/Tue Lam

 However, the journey is not easy.
 Deputy Minister Kim Chi frankly said: “Many young people only have beautiful ideas on paper, not enough conditions to realize them.
 Lack of skills, lack of experience and lack of long-term support are gaps that we need to fill together.”

-The most touching thing probably comes from the simple sharing of the students: There are groups that have failed, but came back stronger this season.
+The most touching thing perhaps comes from the simple sharing of the students: There are groups that have failed, but came back stronger this season.
 There are groups that have won awards, but the most precious thing to them is not the certificate of merit, but the journey of working together, staying up all night to perfect the model.

-And as the Deputy Minister’s final message: “This year’s Startup Festival is the end of Project 1665, but not the end of the journey.
-I believe that with new projects, new policies and support from many sides, the young generation will continue to write dreams and aspirations for a startup nation – where young people take control of their own future.”
+And as the Deputy Minister's final message: "This year's Startup Festival is the end of Project 1665, but not the end of the journey.
+I believe that with new projects, new policies and support from many sides, the young generation will continue to write dreams and aspirations about a startup nation - where young people take control of their own future."

-Closing the program, Deputy Minister Nguyen Thi Kim Chi, on behalf of the leaders of the Ministry of Education and Training, awarded the Certificate of Merit from the Minister of Education and Training to collectives and individuals with outstanding achievements in supporting students to start a business in the period 2017-2025.
+Closing the program, Deputy Minister Nguyen Thi Kim Chi, on behalf of the leaders of the Ministry of Education and Training, awarded the Certificate of Merit of the Minister of Education and Training to collectives and individuals with outstanding achievements in supporting students to start a business in the period 2017-2025.
 At the same time, she also directly awarded the prize of the 7th "Students with Startup Ideas" Contest, adding motivation and confidence to young people who are embarking on the path of creativity and dedication.

 Tue Lam